Bogdy555/BSR/README.md

 A texture with 4 floating point components.

+* class Rasterizer::FrameBuffer

+Storage for the frame and helper methods.

+* class Rasterizer::FrameBufferFloat

+Storage for the HDR frame and helper methods.

+* struct Rasterizer::Material

+Data structure that holds the material properties of a 3D model.

+* struct Rasterizer::Light

+The data of a light source.

 * struct Rasterizer::Camera

 Used to store and manage the position and orientation data from which to render the scene.